-ENGL3041.
-Senior colloquium in English studies (6 credits) This course is designed as a capstone course offering students an opportunity to integrate and reflect upon what they have learned in the major while focusing on current topics and critical debates in English studies.
-Students are expected to be able to build on courses they have taken before and should consult individual colloquium co-ordinators before registering for the course.
-There will be no formal lectures but weekly meetings for the discussion of texts and issues, led by students.
-Assessment will be based on contributions to colloquium discussions and a final essay.
 LANGUAGE AND COMMUNICATION Language and Communication (L&C), an interdisciplinary programme within the Faculty of Arts, centres on the study and use of language in society in a multilingual, globalized world, with a particular focus on languages of global import, such as English, as well as those with local significance, in how they are appropriated and positioned in multilingual, cosmopolitan contexts of Asia.
 The programme provides the theoretical foundations and applied contexts for understanding and addressing linguistic and social questions of language and communication.
 It equips students with the intellectual and practical tools to critically examine, intelligently reflect on, and competently participate in communicative situations, in real-world contexts, such as in the workplace as well as in more informal sites of multilingual communication.
 The L&C programme takes particular pride in engaging in experiential learning, from projects in courses involving fieldwork in Hong Kong, to initiatives such as overseas field trips and internships.
-In addressing the need in society for linguistically versatile and culturally sensitive leaders in the 21st-century knowledge economy of Asia's world city and beyond, the programme aims at honing transferable skills for a wide range of careers, including education, materials development, editing and publishing, public administration, public relations, marketing, the media, event organization, tourism, and cultural affairs.
+In addressing the need in society for linguistically versatile and culturally sensitive leaders in the 21st-century knowledge economy of Asia's world city and beyond, the programme aims at honing transferable skills for a wide range of careers, including education, materials development, editing and publishing, public administration, public relations, marketing, the media, event organization, tourism, cultural affairs and global creative industries.
 Students who declare a major or minor in Language and Communication will: - Identify and critique relevant issues in the study of language and communication, and apply theoretical and methodological knowledge to real-world social and linguistic data; - Critically evaluate established knowledge and creatively apply it to novel, contemporary contexts of communication, in this multilingual, globalized world, in particular in the settings of Hong Kong and Asia; - Identify, appreciate and critically examine the role of diversity in languages and communicative strategies across cultures and time, and how this shapes one's linguistic identity and comes to bear upon communicative situations, drawing on cross-cultural perspectives in the study of language and communication: - Use the necessary intellectual, communicative and practical skills to participate in intellectual discussions of socio/linguistic issues and collaborate productively in research projects; - Demonstrate an understanding of the complexities of contemporary social and political issues of language and communication in the context of globalization such as the appropriation and positioning of languages of global significance, in particular English, and the fine balance struck with other local languages, with a view to sustainability in multilingual, cosmopolitan contexts of Asia, which allows for intelligent, significant and responsible contributions to society.
 Students are encouraged to discuss their study plans and course selections with the Language and Communication programme coordinator, any teacher in the programme, or their Academic Advisers.
 First-year Prerequisite Students intending to major or minor in Language and Communication must pass at least one introductory LCOM course from List A (6 credits) in the first year.
 Admission to all introductory courses is on the basis of academic record including a minimum Level 5 in English Language in the Hong Kong Diploma of Secondary Education (HKDSE) examination, or a C grade in the Use of English AS-level exam, or their equivalents.
 Introductory Courses Prospective majors are required to take 30 credits of introductory courses (including the prerequisite to be taken in the first year) normally taken in the first two years of study, which consist of: - a.
 12 credits from List A (of which at least 6 credits must be from LCOM); - b.
 6 credits from List B; and - c.
 12 credits from List C.